 The Legislature authorized the State to sell to the AHFC 80 percent of the State's annual settlement income.
 AHFC's purchase was financed through the issuance of revenue bonds by the Northern Tobacco Securitization Corporation (the "NTSC"), a subsidiary the AHFC established and to which the right to receive 80 percent of the settlement revenues was transferred.
 In 2006, NTSC issued additional revenue bonds to refinance its purchase of the State's annual settlement income.
 The NTSC is using the income stream to pay debt service on the bonds.
 When the bonds are paid, the settlement income reverts to the State.
-The State is using the bond proceeds to pay for a variety of construction and maintenance projects including rural schools, ports and harbors.
+The State used the bond proceeds to pay for a variety of construction and maintenance projects including rural schools, ports and harbors.

 The master settlement agreement has been challenged in federal court in other jurisdictions; if there is an adverse decision as to the enforceability of the agreement, the State could experience an impairment of its right to receive the remaining 20 percent of revenue that is not pledged to the NTSC and the NTSC could suffer a revenue shortfall.
-Additionally, the master settlement agreement provides for a payment adjustment mechanism that, when triggered, could also result in the impairment of the State's right to receive the remaining 20 percent of revenue that is not pledged to the NTSC and the NTSC could suffer a revenue shortfall.
-This payment adjustment mechanism has been triggered for the years 2003 -2010.
+Additionally, the master settlement agreement provides for a payment adjustment mechanism that, when triggered, could also result in the impairment of the State's right to receive the remaining 20 percent of revenue that is not pledged to the NTSC and the NTSC and the NTSC and the NTSC could suffer a revenue shortfall.
+This payment adjustment mechanism that, when triggered for the years 2003 - 2010.
 States that have diligently enforced their qualifying statute are exempted from the application of this adjustment mechanism.
 In July of 2010, an arbitration commenced regarding which states "diligently enforced" their qualifying statutes in 2003.
 In November 2011, Alaska and 15 other states/territories received notice that the participating manufacturers (tobacco companies that joined the master settlement agreement) are no longer contesting their diligence, rendering those states exempt from the 2003 adjustment.
-Arbitration for the 2004 adjustment could begin as soon as of the summer of 2014.
-Recently, however, 19 states (not including Alaska) and the Participating Manufacturers ("PM") entered into a Memorandum of Understanding to negotiate and execute a settlement of the Non-Participating Manufacturer ("NPM") adjustment dispute for years 2003-2012.
-Because Alaska believes it is exempt from the NPM adjustment in those years, Alaska did not join this settlement.
+Arbitration for the 2004 adjustment could begin as soon as of the fall of 2014.
+Recently, however, 22 states (not including Alaska) and the participating manufacturers entered into a memorandum of understanding to negotiate and execute a settlement of the non-participating manufacturer adjustment dispute for years 2003-2012.
+Because the State believes it is exempt from the adjustment in those years, the State did not join this settlement.